 right Barista March 2013 - December 2015 Crazy Cat Cafe, La Jolla, CA Key Responsibilities Created and delivered coffees and food items according to company recipe guidelines and customer specifications.
 Upsold clients by suggesting desserts and sandwiches to pair with their coffees.
 Maintained watch over freshness of food and beverage items, discarding items which expired.
 Key Achievements Increased sales by 10% due to strategic cross-marketing of lunch items and drinks.

 See what we did here?

-At first, having a resume for a barista doesn’t seem anything like a chef job.
-But, we played up those duties and achievements which translate well into a chef resume - whether for Michelin 3-star restaurant job applications or for your local happy place.
+Though you were a barista before, in this example, you listed relevant restaurant duties and kitchen achievements which translate perfectly, whether for Michelin 3-star restaurant job applications or for your local happy place.